MARKETING - GENERAL

-The basic marketing curriculum is designed to thoroughly acquaint marketing majors with the broad field of marketing and to allow focused study in narrower sub fields, depending upon the students’ interests and aptitudes.
+The general marketing curriculum is designed to thoroughly acquaint marketing majors with the broad field of marketing and to allow focused study in narrower sub fields, depending upon the students’ interests and aptitudes.
 Students may choose marketing electives from one or more of the following six career-track concentrations: Advertising/Promotion, Business/Industrial marketing, Marketing research, Retailing/Distribution, Selling/Sales management, and Services marketing.
 Students can specialize further by choosing a formal sequence of study in Professional Sales or Integrated Marketing Communication.

 The Marketing faculty have designed the Advanced Marketing Analytics (AMA) Sequence to allow Marketing Majors to concentrate their coursework in preparation for marketing roles that may require more analytical rigor which has become prevalent.
 The use of analytics is expected to grow rapidly.
 Companies will need employees who understand data that is available to them.
 A study from McKinsey & Co. found that by 2018, the United States will face a shortage of 1.5 million managers who can use data to shape business decisions (WSJ 2011).
 This sequence will provide skill development, introduction and use of contemporary analytical tools, and context that will be useful for future workers to manage effectively.